harryaskham/hif/README.md

 - inventory management as helper func
 - TIO printing helper func
 - TurnOn/Off etc handlers attached to the things themselves
+- Split engine and game into separate files